amiel103/FISHTOOL/README.md

 - **Endpoint listing**: List all registered routes with HTTP method and path.
 - **Interactive CLI**: All actions are available through an easy-to-use command-line interface.

+Designed for speed, consistency, and zero boilerplate fatigue.
 ---

 ## 📦 Installation